DylanBulmer/Website/Website/README.md

-﻿# Website With Node JS
+﻿# Website

-This website will be made 100% out of Javascript with NodeJS.
-All the user data from the old site is still present, we developed a code to convert the old accounts to the new ones so your login will still work.
+This is my website where I write my blogs and promote the services I provide.
+This site is developed with NodeJS using the express library and PUG for the page renderer.